thinktecture/fabric-chaincode-netcore/README.md

 In order to build the source folder, please follow the steps:

-1. Open a terminal within the `Chaincode.NET` folder and run `dotnet restore` to restore all the packages
+1. Open a terminal within the `Chaincode` folder and run `dotnet restore` to restore all the packages
 2. Make sure, you have Golang and the proto files for Hyperledger Fabric installed: `go get github.com/hyperledger/fabric/protos`
 3. Run `generate_protos.sh` within the `src` folder.
 It will generate the C# classes for Hyperledger Fabric's Protofiles.
 4. Open the Project with JetBrains Rider (preferred) or Visual Studio
-5. Build Chaincode.NET
+5. Build Chaincode

 ### Testing